taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

-- Supose we have a database service in our application, where we save some data.
+- Suppose we have a database service in our application, where we save some data.
 - If the database container or the pod gets restarted the data would be gone.
 - That's problematic and inconvenient because you want your database data to be persisted reliably long term.
-- The way to do this is with another component of kubernetes called ```volumes```
+- The way to do this is with another component of Kubernetes called ```volumes```
-- It basically attaches a physical storage to your pod and **that storage could be either on a local machine** (meaning on the same server node where the pod is running) or it could be on a **remote storage outside of the kubernetes cluster**, like a cloud storage or some on-premise storage.
+- It basically attaches a physical storage to your pod and **that storage could be either on a local machine** (meaning on the same server node where the pod is running) or it could be on a **remote storage outside of the Kubernetes cluster**, like cloud storage or some on-premise storage.
 - You just have an external reference on it.
 - So now when the database pod or container gets restarted all the data will be there persisted.
-- It's important to understand that a ```kubernetes cluster doesn't manage any data persistence```, which means that you are responsible for backing up the data replicating and managing it and making sure that it's kept on a proper hardware.
+- It's important to understand that a ```Kubernetes cluster doesn't manage any data persistence```, which means that you are responsible for backing up the data replicating and managing it, and making sure that it's kept on proper hardware.

 <p align="center">